by Tim Wing and Rob Morgenstern, with Pieter Thomassen

 - Plasma torches/cutters: High energy torches used for excavating crashed ships, welding, etc…

-- Arc welders: Conventional welding equipment.
+- Arc welders: Conventional welding equipment like a Tig Welder.

 - Grappling hooks and winches: Can fire a grapple up to 100 meters.
 Often used for recovering armored vehicles or scaling cliffs and downed ships.